BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 Lego Brick RCX 2.0 IR Programmer Version 1
 ================

 Arduino based RCX 2.0 Programmer to be used with lejosfirmdl.exe as a substitute for the Lego IR Tower.
-It is an incredible simple hardware design with zero soldering.
+It is an incredible simple hardware design with zero soldering and zero wiring.
 Made to upload HaikuVM and LeJOS firmware and programs to the RCX 2.0.

 Part list
 -----------